FableVision/ami-landesmuseum/README.md

 If you run into caching issues on the server, just use a new folder / url on the server and update the `npm run build` script accordingly.

 Place the created dist files in vhosts -> ami/landesmuseum on fvdev3

+# London Town Edits
+If you are editing content for londontown, you must switch to the `londontown` branch and commit your changes there.
+- The export instructions are the same as the Landesmuseum content sheet, except you can find the London Town content sheet here: https://docs.google.com/spreadsheets/d/1HXt-nGqCPoQm-s92fqVNaEcCPOT1HDpQY-0E2qpjopw/edit?usp=sharing

+Place the created dist files in vhost -> ami/londontown on fvdev3